Mjz86/c_colon/mcc.md

 8. abi+(...) es ABI hash and dclaration order

-9. qualifiers of a type , but order independant
+9. qualifiers of a type , but order independent

 10. throw-value  and promise-type and input and output of async/sync functions of the context